joaoBrandaoRessoni/joaoBrandaoRessoni/README.md

 # What's up <img src="https://images.emojiterra.com/google/noto-emoji/unicode-15/animated/1f44b.gif" width="30px">

 ### My name is Joao Paulo and i'm try to make art in programming world, while the code drives me crazy because i forget a semicolon.
 Sometimes I get too focused on work, but i really like making people around me laugh, well, laughing is the best way to compile our problems and made then look like an ease-in-out transition.
-Once a little 11 years boy said "I want to create games", so let's create our own games and make it worth, because this is the real art.
+Once a little 11 years old boy said "I want to create games", so let's create our own games and make it worth, because this is the real art.

 # Learning
 [![My Skills](https://skillicons.dev/icons?i=react,nodejs,typescript,vuejs)](https://skillicons.dev)